pytest-dev/pyfakefs/docs/intro.rst

 pyfakefs will not work with Python libraries that use C libraries to access the file system, because it cannot patch the underlying C libraries' file access functions.

-pyfakefs works out of the box only if the faked file system modules are loaded directly, e.g. ``import pathlib`` works, but ``from pathlib import Path`` does not.
-See :ref:`customizing_patcher` for ways to work around this.
+Depending on the kind of import statements used, pyfakefs may not patch the file system modules automatically.
+See :ref:`customizing_patcher` for more information and ways to work around this.

 pyfakefs is only tested with CPython and newest PyPy versions, other Python implementations will probably not work.